zephyrproject-rtos/windows-curses/README.md

  6. Run `build-wheels.bat` in the Visual Studio [Developer Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs), passing it the Python versions you want to build wheels for.
-For example, the following command will build wheels for the Python 3.4 and the 32-bit version of Python 3.6:
+For example, the following command will build wheels for the Python 3.4 and 3.6.

-        build_wheels.bat 3.4 3.6-32
+        build_wheels.bat 3.4 3.6

     `build-wheels.bat` first builds PDCurses, and then builds and links the source code in `pyXY\` for each of the specified Python version, producing